 It’s become a tradition on the blog (and in my PETiQuette newspaper column) to share my favorite Christmas cat story this time of the year.
 This touching legend, included in Complete Kitten Care book, tells the story of a simple Tabby cat, and her gift on the very first Christmas day to a special mother and child.
 My own special tabby boy honors this page–notice the “M” on Karma’s brow…Enjoy!

 Please be safe if you’re traveling.
+And help keep your cat calm during the holidays with these tips.
 May your holidays be blessed.

 Why Tabby Wears An M: A Christmas Cat Story